Brooks’ marketing pitch: Offers a lightweight and responsive ride you can count on.

 OTHER LIGHTWEIGHT NEUTRAL TRAINERS

 Out of this list, three models are similarly priced to the Launch 4.
-The Saucony Kinvara 7 (the K-8 release date is in March 2017) is similar in spirit; the lightweight EVA midsole with an Everun heel insert makes the ride padded (not soft) and fast.
+The Saucony Kinvara 7 is similar in spirit; the lightweight EVA midsole with an Everun heel insert makes the ride padded (not soft) and fast.
 The difference lies in the Kinvara’s 4 mm drop (vs. 10 mm of the Launch) and its tighter fitting forefoot.

 The GoRun 5 is Skechers’ popular training shoe with plenty of cushioning to go around.
 It spans the chasm between the more cushioned GoRun Ride 6 and the GoMeb Razor.
 It has a slightly roomier upper and a softer ride than the Brooks Launch 4.